sejal-sharma08/edusity-university-website/README.md

     ```
 4. **Start the development server**:
     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage

-After starting the development server, open your web browser and go to `http://localhost:3000` to view the website.
+After starting the development server, open your web browser and go to `http://localhost:5173` to view the website.
 You can navigate through different sections using the navigation bar.

 ## Contributing